Ruled Laguerre minimal surfaces: Biharmonic functions carrying a family of i-circles

-Each circle $S_t$ touches (each local piece of) the envelope $E$ at most at $2$ points, depending on the arrangement of the circles sufficiently close to $S_t$.
-Let $R_t\subset S_t$ be one of the open arcs joining the touching points of the circle $S_t$ and (each local piece of) the envelope $E$.
-Let $R_t$ be one of the sets $S_t-O_t$ or $\emptyset$ (respectively, $R_t=S_t$ or $\emptyset$), if there is a unique such touching point $O_t$ (respectively, no such touching points).
+Let $R_t\subset S_t$ be one of the open arcs joining the \mscomm{common} points of the circle $S_t$ and the envelope $E$.
+Let $R_t$ be one of the sets $S_t-O_t$ or $\emptyset$ (respectively, $R_t=S_t$ or $\emptyset$), if there is a unique such \mscomm{common} point $O_t$ (respectively, no \mscomm{common} points).
 Choose the arcs $R_t$ so that they form a continuous family.

-One can assume that for each $t$ in a segment $J_1\subset I$ we have $R_t\cap U\ne \emptyset$.
-Indeed, if $R_t\cap U\ne \emptyset$ for at least one $t\in I$ then the same condition holds in a neighborhood $J_1$ of $t$.
-Otherwise replace each $R_t$ by $S_t-R_t$ and repeat the argument.
+One can assume that for each $t$ in a segment \mscomm{$J_4\subset J_3$} we have $R_t\cap U\ne \emptyset$.
+Indeed, if $R_t\cap U\ne \emptyset$ for at least one \mscomm{$t\in J_3$} then the same condition holds in a neighborhood \mscomm{$J_4$} of $t$.
+Otherwise replace each $R_t$ by $S_t-\mathrm{Cl}\,R_t$ and repeat the argument.

-There is a segment $[q,r]=J\subset J_1$ such that the arcs $R_t$, $t\in J$, are pairwise disjoint.
-Indeed, if $E=\emptyset$ then one can take $J=J_1$.
-If a local piece of the envelope $E$ is a pair of smooth curves then one can approximate the family $S_t$, $t\in I$, by a family of circles touching a pair of lines and get the required segment $J$.
-If a piece of the envelope degenerates to a point then one can find a segment $J$ analogously.
+\mscomm{Then} there is a segment \mscomm{$[q,r]=J\subset J_4$} such that the arcs $R_t$, $t\in J$, are pairwise disjoint. \mscomm{Indeed, for contact order $n=2$ this follows from the Tait--Kneser theorem: all $S_t$ are disjoint as osculating circles of a plane curve $E$.
+For $n=1$, the circles $S_t$ are locally from one side with respect to the envelope $E$, hence the arcs $R_t$ have no intersection points in a neighborhood of the envelope, and by \cite[\S5.9]{bruce-giblin:1984} they have no intersection points outside the neighborhood for sufficiently small $J\subset I$.}